unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_true

-blindly send HTTP body to backends (required for WebSockets and Icecast support in backends)
+``help``: blindly send HTTP body to backends (required for WebSockets and Icecast support in backends)

 http-websockets
 ***************